Carl Strehlow: Natural history collections

+In the arts

-The trip by horse and buggy and Strehlow's painful death is described in his son Theo's prize-winning book, Journey to Horseshoe Bend.
-It was turned into a cantata of the same name by Gordon Williams and Andrew Schulz, and premiered in the Sydney Opera House in 2003, performed by the Hermannsburg Ladies Choir.
+The trip by horse and buggy and Strehlow's painful death is described in his son Ted's 1969 book, Journey to Horseshoe Bend.

+Journey to Horseshoe Bend was turned into a cantata of the same name by Gordon Williams and Andrew Schulz, and premiered in the Sydney Opera House in May 2003, performed by the Hermannsburg Ladies Choir and starring Aaron Pedersen.
+It was commissioned by Symphony Australia for performance by Sydney Symphony Orchestra, funded by the Australia Council.

 The first half of a double biography of Strehlow and his wife Frieda, The Tale of Frieda Keysser, based in large part on Frieda's diaries from the period, was published by grandson John Strehlow in 2012, with the second volume published in 2019.

+Stephen Orr's 2026 novel The Night Parrots is based on Journey to Horseshoe Bend.
+According to the author, the novel is primarily "the story of a father and a son".